simplito/privmx-endpoint-java/README.md

 This project is part of the PrivMX Platform (https://privmx.dev). \
 This project is Licensed under the MIT License.

-PrivMX Endpoint and PrivMX Bridge are licensed under Licensed under the PrivMX Free License.\
+PrivMX Endpoint and PrivMX Bridge are licensed under the PrivMX Free License.\
 See the License for the specific language governing permissions and limitations under the License.